algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/user-manual/UserManual-User.md

 **Goal**: Confidently choose a wine that pairs well with a known cheese.

 Scenario:
-1. Scan the QR code in the supermarket
+1. Scan the QR code in the supermarket.
-2. Select your nationality on the pop-up
+2. Select your nationality on the pop-up.
-3. Choose "Manual Search" or “Cheese Selection” on the homepage
+3. Choose "Manual Search" or “Cheese Selection” on the homepage.
-4. Search for the cheese
+4. Search for the cheese.
-5. View pairing suggestions, including recommended wines
+5. View pairing suggestions, including recommended wines.

 <br>
 <div style="text-align: center;">